galvanetto/Fodis/Fodis for Matlab users/README.txt

-It was written on Matlab 2016b.
+It was written and tested in Matlab 2016b.
+Matlab 2012b or more recent versions may be ok.